 Contaminant quality levels in UPW must be viewed in the context of where that quality is required and where it is to be measured.
 Points of measurement are referred to as the POD, POE, and POU.
 The POD is just after the last treatment step of the UPW system, the POE is at the tool connection point, and the POU is in the tool.
 Refer to Table YE1 for detailed description of sample locations.
-The 2007 Roadmap defines UPW quality at the POE in Table YE3.
+The 2007 Roadmap defines UPW quality at the POE in Table YE7.
 UPW quality can change between these three locations, especially between the POE and POU, and requires particular attention to maintain quality throughout.
 In addition sampling techniques are critical to ensure accurate analytical results.
 As UPW specifications shift from the POE to the POU, sampling methods will become more difficult and costly.
-Most benchmark data has been collected at POD or POE and is the basis for parameters in Table YE3.
+Most benchmark data has been collected at POD or POE and is the basis for parameters in Table YE7.
+A benchmark of POE and POU values was conducted in 2007 however results were not received in time for publishing.
+These results will be considered for the 2008 update.
 Where contaminant levels have been extended to POU this has been done based on engineering judgment assuming the semiconductor processing tool is well designed and operated with regard to maintaining fluid purity in accordance with applicable SEMI standards.

 Ozonated UPW is not addressed in this Roadmap as it is considered a dilute process chemistry that is generally applied at the process tool.
+At the time of printing immersion lithography posed no special requirements for UPW other than possible degasification and additional closer temperature control, which would be done at the process tool.